loregrc/Computational-intelligence/README.md

     - Evolutionary algorithm for Nim game
 3. Lab 3:
     - Local-search algorithm (eg. an EA) able to solve the *Problem* instances 1, 2, 5, and 10 on a 1000-loci genomes, using a minimum number of fitness calls
+4. Lab 4:
+    - Use reinforcement learning to devise a tic-tac-toe player.

 # Note
 For solving the labs, I collaborated with: